yennanliu/CS_basics/doc/cheatsheet/queue.md

 # Queue

 ## 0) Concept
-- A ordering linear data structure
+- An ordering linear data structure
-- can be implemented by `array` or `linkedlist`
+- can be implemented by either `array` or `linkedlist`
 - first in first out (FIFO)

 ### 0-1) Types